semrush/intergalactic/website/docs/components/input/input-code.md

 fileSource: input
 ---

-@## Input for entering a password
+@## Password input

-The icon on the right shows/hides the password.
 Button with the `ShowYes` icon enables the password display. `ShowNo` hides the password and shows bullets, respectively.

 @example password

 @## Loading state in the input

-If the input has a loading state when dynamically searching/sending/entering data, then we add a spinner in the right addon.
-The spinner can replace the icon that occupies the addon slot.
-In this case, the input may get the `disabled` state.
+If the input is in a loading state while searching, sending, or entering data dynamically, add a [spin](/components/spin) to the right addon.
+The [spin](/components/spin) takes the place of the icon that is normally in the addon slot.
+During this time, the input may also be `disabled`.

 @example loading

 @## Input with the clearing ability

-Inside the input with the typed text, there can be a clickable `Close` icon to clear the entered value.
-The icon is only visible in the input field with some typed text/values, regardless of its status.
+The input field may have a clickable `Close` icon inside it to clear the entered value.
+This icon is only visible when there is some typed text or values in the input field, regardless of its status.

 @example clear

 @## Input with a submit icon

-A clickable send/confirm icon can be placed inside the input with the typed text.
-It is only visible in the `focused` state.
+In the focused state, a clickable send/confirm icon can be placed inside the input alongside the typed text.
+It is only visible when the input is `focused`.

 > Please note that this is an outdated pattern.
 Now we use it only in the input inside the [pagination](/components/pagination/).